Skip to main content

 What size bud trimmer do I need for 10 plants?

-Ten plants typically yield 5–15 lbs of wet material depending on strain and grow conditions.
-A small-scale trimmer like the CenturionPro Tabletop Pro (15 lbs wet/hr) or the Tom's Tumble Trimmer 1900 (20 lbs dry/hr) can process that volume in 1–2 hours.
-If you plan to scale up within a season or two, consider the CenturionPro Mini (35 lbs wet/hr) for headroom.
+Ten plants typically yield 5 to 15 lb of wet material depending on strain and grow conditions.
+A home-tier hybrid like the CenturionPro Tabletop Pro (15 lb wet/hr) or a bladeless dry trimmer like the Tom's Tumble Trimmer 1900 (20 lb dry/hr) clears that volume in one to two hours.
+If scaling to 20 to 30 plants is planned within a season or two, the CenturionPro Mini (35 lb wet/hr) provides headroom without a major price jump.
+The DBT Model 0 is the right pick for home growers who dry-trim exclusively and want a dedicated dry-only chassis.

 Is dry trimming better than wet trimming for bud quality?

 Dry trimming generally produces higher-quality results.
-The slower process preserves more terpenes, reduces chlorophyll in the final product (smoother smoke), and gives you better control over moisture during the curing process.
-The trade-off is speed: dry-trimming throughput is typically 20–30% of wet-trimming capacity on the same machine.
-Most experienced growers in 2026 prefer dry trimming for premium flower.
+The slower process preserves more terpenes, lowers chlorophyll in the final product (smoother smoke), and gives better control over moisture during cure.
+The trade-off is speed: dry throughput is typically 15 to 30% of wet throughput on the same chassis.
+Most experienced growers in 2026 prefer dry trimming for premium flower and reserve wet trimming for bulk material headed to extraction or pre-rolls.
+The CenturionPro DBT series, GreenBroz M1, and Mighty Python are the high-throughput dry-only options.

 Are bladeless trimmers gentler on trichomes than bladed trimmers?

 Yes.
-Bladeless trimmers use a tumbling action to remove leaf material without direct blade contact, which preserves more trichomes on the bud surface.
-Machines like the Tom's Tumble Trimmer series and The Original Resinator use this approach.
-The downside is that bladeless trimmers only work for dry trimming and may leave more leaf material than a bladed trimmer set to an aggressive cut.
+Bladeless trimmers use a tumbling action alone to remove leaf material without direct blade contact, which preserves more trichomes on the bud surface.
+The Tom's Tumble Trimmer series and The Original Resinator use this approach.
+The trade-off is that bladeless trimmers only work on dry flower and may leave 15 to 25% more residual leaf than a bladed trimmer set to an aggressive cut.
+For premium SKUs destined for jars rather than extraction, the trichome retention is worth the extra leaf.

 How much does an automatic bud trimmer cost in 2026?